eirikt/Memoizer.NET/README.markdown

 		}
 	);

-Now, the `fibonacci` function can be invoked as a regular C# function.
+Now, the `fibonacci` function can be invoked as a regular C# function, but order of magnitude faster.

 ## Memoizer.NET.TwoPhaseExecutor